BIT SURE (Biotechnology Summer Undergraduate Research Experience)

 This program provides a funded summer research opportunity for undergraduate students from NC State and nationwide.

 NCSU Students: Students will engage in research under the direct mentorship of the Biotechnology Program faculty and instructors.
-Students must have completed BIT 410 prior to the start of the current summer program in order to participate.
 Applications are due in February: check back for additional information and forms.

 NSF BIT SURE REU (Non-NC State Students, 2018-2021)

 NSF REU (Non-NCSU Students): Participate in a National Science Foundation-funded Research Experience for Undergraduates hosted by the NC State Biotechnology Program.
-Students will work directly with faculty and researchers in the biotech industry on research projects that span the life sciences (forensics, pest management, neuroscience, microbiology, toxicology, and more).
-Participants will have the opportunity to work with a faculty mentor in a research laboratory for 10 weeks.
-This program covers the cost for travel to NCSU and lodging, and provides a stipend.
+Students will work directly with faculty and researchers in the biotechnology industry on research projects that span the life sciences (forensics, pest management, neuroscience, microbiology, toxicology, and more).
+Participants will have the opportunity to work with a faculty mentor for ten weeks.
+This program provides a stipend.
 Click on the link for more details.

 Molecular Biotechnology Training Program (MBTP) for Graduate Students

 The MBTP is a multi-disciplinary predoctoral research training program available to Ph.D. students enrolled in relevant doctoral research programs across NC State and designed to foster training in biotechnology fields for future academic, government, and industrial researchers.
 Students may be nominated for funding through an NIH T32 by named trainers on the grant.
 Students may also be nominated for funding with a GAANN Fellowship.

 • Coursework: Trainees complete the Biotechnology Minor in addition to major department coursework.
 Students will also participate in other course requirements during the traineeship include instruction in Research Ethics, Professional Development, Rigor and Reproducibility in Research, and a Capstone Biotechnology course which offers case studies and the opportunity to work with students from different disciplines on a design project.
 A Research Ethics refresher course-offered online-is also required prior to graduation.

 • Presentations: participate in the annual MBTP Symposium.